ssMaritime.com - Enter a world of Classic Passenger Liners

 In Conclusion by Dr. Goossens:

-It is simply beyond my belief that my originally basic ssmaritime.com in the later days became the one of the largest and famous Maritime website, and I certainly feel greatly honoured.
+It is simply beyond my belief that my early rather basic ssmaritime.com became the one of the largest and famous Maritime website in the world, and I certainly feel greatly honoured.
 Many Captain’s are well known to me, and they have written to me countless times.
 World famous ship designers who have not only contacted me, but given me their wonderful book’s including the designer of the S.S.
 Oriana and many other world famous ships!
-And please remember, that all my maritime & (now past cruise sites) have always been and will remain 100% non-commercial, thus ssMaritime has been paid for into the 2030’s, thus you can continue to view it and hopefully provide wonderful and joyful memories for past passengers from around the world, and for those who really love passenger liners and older cruise ships!
+And please remember, that all my maritime & (now past cruise sites) have always been and will remain 100% non-commercial.
+In addition ssMaritime has been paid well into the 2030’s, thus you can continue to view it and hopefully provide wonderful and joyful memories for past passengers and crew from around the world, as well as those who simply love passenger liners and older cruise ships!

-It certainly has been a great joy for me to present these classic liners for the viewers of ssMaritime, and it has been a joy to have been able to write for so many years having commenced writing in 1982, and I finally went online in 1992.
+It certainly has been a great joy for me to present these all the aforementioned for viewers of ssMaritime, and it has been a joy to have been able to write for so many years having commenced writing in 1982, and I finally went online in 1991.

-Thus please enjoy the around 1,610+ wonderful maritime memories that are online, and I pray that after a lifetime of sharing my love of all these fine ships with you, that they will live long after I am gone, as this site will give knowledge to future and new of generations and provide wonderful memories to those who remain!
-For I have paid for the site to run long into the future for your enjoyment.
+Thus please enjoy the around 1,750+ wonderful maritime memories that are online, and I pray that after a lifetime of sharing my love of all these fine ships with you, that they will live long after I am gone, as this site will give knowledge to future and new of generations and provide them, God willing, wonderful memories to those who remain.
+Enjoy.

 Best wishes - S.E.